lfit/itpol/linux-workstation-security.md

 #### Root, user passwords and the admin group

-I recommend that you use the same passphrase for your root password as you use for your LUKS encryption (unless you share your laptop with other trusted people who should be able to unlock the drives, but shouldn't be able to become root).
+We recommend that you use the same passphrase for your root password as you use for your LUKS encryption (unless you share your laptop with other trusted people who should be able to unlock the drives, but shouldn't be able to become root).
 If you are the sole user of the laptop, then having your root password be different from your LUKS password has no meaningful security advantages.
 Generally, you can use the same passphrase for your UEFI administration, disk encryption, and root account -- knowing any of these will give an attacker full control of your system anyway, so there is little security benefit to have them be different on a single-user workstation.

 You should have a different, but equally strong password for your regular user account that you will be using for day-to-day tasks.
 This user should be member